WOLVERTON WORKS

 This was the World’s first long distance intercity high speed railway, The London & Birmingham Railway.
 Wolverton Works was the engineering headquarters of this 112 mile line for two main reasons - it was almost mid way between the two cities and it was adjacent to the Grand Union Canal enabling bringing construction materials to the location

-The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings are currently owned by property developers, St Modwen.
+The Works has been operated by many owners since it opened for business on 17th September 1838 while the actual land and buildings is understood to be owned by the property developers TTG.

 The Royal Train